 If you’re considering graduate school, the obvious path might be a program in economics.
-But an economics degree is good preparation for continued studies in other disciplines including law, public policy—and, after a few years of experience in the corporate world—MBA programs.
+However, an economics degree is good preparation for continued studies in other disciplines including law, public policy—and, after a few years of experience in the corporate world—MBA programs.

 An economics degree is excellent preparation for a variety of graduate programs that emphasize problem-solving and analytical skills.
 Thus, it is not surprising that economics majors, on average, score very high on graduate school admissions tests.